 Ditching the Joy-Cons, the Switch Lite comes with an all-in-one design.
 It’s almost an inch shorter in width, making it more compact than the original.
 Coming in at 9.7 ounces, it’s lighter, but not so much that it feels flimsy.
 Being smaller than its predecessor, the button layout had to be altered slightly, but the console is still incredibly comfortable and easy to navigate.

 There aren’t any obvious differences in gaming performance on the smaller console, either.
 Revving up the field in Rocket League or building your defenses in a tense Fortnite match will feel just as smooth on the Switch Lite display versus the original Switch’s screen.
 With no dock, HDMI support, or Joy-Cons, the Switch Lite doesn’t have TV support or motion controls, which slightly impacts your gaming options, but most of the Switch library is available.

 SNES Classic Edition

-Why you should buy this: It has 20 of the best games ever made for only $80.
+Why you should buy this: It has 20 of the best games ever made for only $80 (retail price).

 Who it's for: Nintendo fans old and new, and those who grew up with video games.

-With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them.
+With the plug-and-play SNES Classic Edition, you can experience all over your favorite classic Super Nintendo games as you remembered them through retro gaming.
 There's even a CRT filter option mimicking the look of your old television.